SrijanShovit/SrijanShovit/README.md

 ✉️  You can contact me at [srijanshovit@gmail.com](mailto:srijanshovit@gmail.com)

-🧠  I'm learning Solana, Near, Flow
+🧠  I'm working at Texas Instruments, Bangalore

 🤝  I'm open to collaborating on any challenging web3 project